How Fast Food Causes Obesity in Modern America

 Another strategy that fast food restaurants use is they offer free delivery or they will have combo meals which makes it seems irresistible because it's a lot of food with a side of drink and dessert for a small amount of money.
 Another strategy they have is the coupons, such as buy one chicken sandwich, get one free or buy one large fry and the bacon cheese burger is free.
 Now how can one say no to that?

+The evidence clearly demonstrates how fast food causes obesity at epidemic levels in modern America.
 The negative effects of fast food franchises significantly overshadow the benefits.
 The chemicals that they use on their products to keep them lasting for a period of time is toxic to the human body which can lead to various health problems.
 They issue is that, even though Americans know these things, they still continue to consume it.
-The problem is that fast food restaurants are very addictive.
-Once its consumed, you keep on going back for more because it’s so yummy and filling.
+This crisis demands immediate action, from improving food education to implementing stricter regulations on fast food establishments near schools.
+Changes are needed, and it's important to acknowledge that while it should start with parents, it must also include systematic changes in how we approach food accessibility and education in our communities.